-- 1. You miss the application deadline. - 2.
-You do not submit a completed application form through the Arts Council's Online Service (an application form attached as a supporting document will not be accepted). - 3.
-You fail to complete all of the sections in the application form relevant to your proposal. - 4.
-You cannot apply as set out in sections 1.2 to 1.4 above. - 5.
-You apply for an amount of funding greater than the maximum amount allowed for within the award to which you are applying, as set out in section 1.5 above (except where you are applying for an additional amount to cover access costs). - 6.
-You apply for an activity or purpose that you cannot apply for, as set out in section 1.6 above. - 7.
-You fail to provide all mandatory supporting materials, as set out in section 1.7 above. - 8.
-Your application is better suited to another funding programme offered by the Arts Council or by another funding agency (in this case we will redirect you to the more appropriate funding opportunity).
+- 1. You miss the application deadline - 2.
+You fail to complete all of the sections in the application form relevant to your proposal - 3.
+You cannot apply as set out in sections 1.2 to 1.4 above - 4.
+You apply for an amount of funding greater than the maximum amount allowed for within the award to which you are applying, as set out in section 1.5 above (except where you are applying for an additional amount to cover access costs). - 5.
+You apply for an activity or purpose that you cannot apply for, as set out in section 1.6 above - 6.
+You fail to provide all mandatory supporting materials, as set out in section 1.7 above - 7.
+Your application is better suited to another funding programme offered by the Arts Council or by another funding agency (in this case, we will redirect you to the more appropriate funding opportunity).